mjspriggs/overview/glossary/glossary.md

 A component that identifies mentions in text that match a specific set of words.
 By using domain-specific terminology to pre-annotate text, dictionary pre-annotators can accelerate a human annotator's ability to prepare a set of ground truth documents.

+### disaster recovery (DR)
+{: #x2113280}

+The ability of IT services to recover from rare but major incidents and non-transient, wide-scale failures, such as service disruption that affects an entire geographical area.
+The impact of such an incident exceeds the ability of the high availability design to handle it.
+See also high availability, recovery time objective, recovery point objective.
+See also [high availability](/docs/overview?topic=overview-glossary#x2284708), [recovery point objective](/docs/overview?topic=overview-glossary#x3429911), [recovery time objective](/docs/overview?topic=overview-glossary#x3167918).

 ### Dockerfile
 {: #x9860414}